oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 OpenFOAM is a free, open source CFD software package.
 OpenFOAM has an extensive range of features to solve anything from complex fluid flows involving chemical reactions, turbulence and heat transfer, to solid dynamics and electromagnetics.

-**URL**
+**More Information**

 https://www.openfoam.org/

 **Available Versions**::

+    5.0-20180108-foss-2018b
+    6-foss-2018b
     6-intel-2020a
-    v2006-foss-2020a
+    v2012-foss-2020a
     6-foss-2019b
     8-foss-2020b
+    8-foss-2020a
+    v2006-foss-2020a
     v1912-foss-2019b
-    6-foss-2018b
-    v2006-foss-2019b
-    v2012-foss-2020a
-    5.0-20180108-foss-2018b
     9-foss-2021a
     v2106-foss-2021a
-    8-foss-2020a
+    v2006-foss-2019b

 OpenFOAM-ESI